International Commission of Jurists

+The ICJ was established in 1953 by German jurists involved in human rights investigations in the Soviet Zone of post-war Germany.
+It was partially funded by the Central Intelligence Agency (CIA) to counter the International Association of Democratic Lawyers, perceived as leftist by American officials.
+Starting from the 1970s, Secretary-General Niall MacDermot moved the organization away from its association with the CIA.

-The current ICJ President is Professor Robert Goldman.
-Former Presidents include Sir Nigel Rodley (2012-2017), a former member of the UN Human Rights Committee, Professor Pedro Nikken (2011-2012) and Mary Robinson (2008-2011), the former UN High Commissioner for Human Rights and President of Ireland.
+The current ICJ president is Professor Robert Goldman.
+Former Presidents include Sir Nigel Rodley (2012–2017), a former member of the UN Human Rights Committee, Professor Pedro Nikken (2011–2012) and Mary Robinson (2008–2011), the former UN High Commissioner for Human Rights and President of Ireland.